Table of Contents

 You're still building your emergency fund

 A general rule of thumb is to save between three and six months' worth of living expenses in your emergency fund to help you manage a job loss, a sudden illness or a surprise bill, such as repairs for your car.
+Put extra money in an emergency account to help protect against a financial emergency.

 You're eligible for student loan forgiveness

-The federal government offers several student loan forgiveness programs for certain careers, such as education, military service, or jobs in the nonprofit and government sectors.
-If you are eligible for loan forgiveness, you may be better off waiting until the loans are forgiven rather than paying extra now.
+The federal government offers several student loan forgiveness programs for certain careers, such as education, military service, or jobs in the nonprofit and government sectors.1 If you are eligible for loan forgiveness, you may be better off waiting until the loans are forgiven rather than paying extra now.

 You have other upcoming financial goals